Journals & Databases

-- Federation Against Software Theft and Investors in Software work together to provide advice and examples of best practice for software asset management and achieving licence compliance.
+- Federation Against Software Theft provides advice and examples of best practice for software asset management and for achieving licence compliance.

 - Information Commissioner’s Office is the UK’s independent public body set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.

 - Mashable is a leading source for news, information and resources for the Connected Generation.
 Mashable reports on the importance of digital innovation and how it affects people around the world.

 - WhatIs.com is useful free encyclopaedia of IT terms including over 7,500 definitions as well as topical fast references, cheat sheets and quizzes.